 Sometimes all you need is a simple studio.
 Given the price of apartments in San Francisco, renting a studio may free up some monthly budget to put towards experiencing the city’s dining scene, outdoor activities, and one-of-a-kind shopping.
 Our studio sublets in Alamo Square, Pacific Heights, Mission Bay, and South Park were chosen for their abundant natural sunlight, many of which are also pet-friendly studios.

-For singles and couples looking for corporate housing, our one-bedroom rentals across San Francisco include an enclosed sleeping area and dedicated living room.
+For relocating singles and couples looking for a corporate apartment, our one-bedroom rentals across San Francisco include an enclosed sleeping area and a dedicated living room.
 Our one-bedroom apartments from Noe Valley up to North Beach range from 466 to 946 square feet and all come equipped with the essential amenities.
 What’s more?
-Many one-bedroom apartments by Blueground include a doorman or are designated pet-friendly, if not both.
+Many one-bedroom apartments by Blueground include a doorman or are designated pet-friendly, if not both -- making for the perfect extended stay experience.

 Settle into our spacious two-bedroom apartments in San Francisco and discover how Blueground is redefining sublets in the Bay Area.
 Gone are the wall-to-wall carpeting, outdated furniture, and stale decor.
 In our two-bedroom serviced units, you’ll find amenities like smart TVs, WiFi speakers, new kitchen appliances and five-star hotel quality beds and linens.
 The Blueground App brings those “serviced apartment” perks into this day and age with on-demand cleaning, maintenance requests, and ride-hailing app pairing.
 Depending on where you choose to stay, building facilities can include luxuries like a fitness center and a pool.